ViaVersion/ViaAprilFools/README.md

 ## Usage
 ViaAprilFools requires you to have an already functional ViaVersion implementation for your platform.
-If you don't have one you can check out [ViaProtocolHack](https://github.com/RaphiMC/ViaProtocolHack) for an abstracted and simplified, but still customizable implementation, or [ViaLoadingBase](https://github.com/FlorianMichael/ViaLoadingBase) for a quick and easy implementation.
+If you don't have one you can check out [ViaLoader](https://github.com/ViaVersion/ViaLoader) for an abstracted and simplified, but still customizable implementation, or [ViaLoadingBase](https://github.com/FlorianMichael/ViaLoadingBase) for a quick and easy implementation.
-You can also go to the official [ViaVersion](https://github.com/ViaVersion) repositories and look at their server and proxy implementations.
+You can also go to the other [ViaVersion](https://github.com/ViaVersion) repositories and look at their server and proxy implementations.

 ### Base Implementation
 #### ViaAprilFools platform implementation